 Learn more about the range of agreements typically classed as PPP projects in PPP Arrangements and Types of Public Private Partnership Agreements.

-In other countries specific sectors are carved out from the definition, particularly those sectors which are effectively regulated or where there is extensive private sector initiative, such as in Telecoms.
+In other countries, specific sectors are excluded from the definition, particularly those sectors which are subject to effective regulation or where there is extensive private sector initiative, such as in ICTTelecoms.
 In some countries arrangements involving more limited risk transfer such as management contracts are excluded from the definition for institutional reasons as the authorities prefer that they fall under traditional procurement processes for goods and services.
 For sample laws, go to PPP Legislation and Laws.